Have you ever stopped to ponder for a second just how much work goes into maintaining the beautiful outdoor spaces we enjoy in our communities?

 10. There’s no place to buy refreshments on the trail.

-11. In case of emergency – I’m sure there are ways to get off the trail and call a cab or use an app on your phone to get a ride (no Uber service in Austin); however, places to exit the trail don’t seem very apparent.
-If you’re not familiar, treat your walk around the water like you would any other lengthy hike, taking your own fitness level into account.
+11. In case of emergency – I’m sure there are ways to get off the trail and call a cab or use an app on your phone to get a ride should you or one in your party have an incident of some kind that requires help; however, places to exit the trail don’t seem very apparent.
+Therefore, if you’re not familiar, treat your walk around the water like you would any other lengthy hike, taking your own fitness level into account and not overestimating your stamina, especially in the end-of-summer heat.
+Know your limits and those of the people who go with you.

 12. Wear sunscreen if jogging or biking; add a hat if walking.